CTHRU/Hitrava/README.md

 ### Thank you, Davide
-Thanks to community member [Davide Pacifico](https://github.com/jimiend) who took the effort to sort out the [issue](https://github.com/CTHRU/Hitrava/issues/78) with Huawei and GDPR, we can confirm that the data is back, be it packed in a different way then before.
+Thanks to community member [Davide Pacifico](https://github.com/jimiend) who took the effort to sort out the [issue](https://github.com/CTHRU/Hitrava/issues/78) with Huawei and GDPR, we can confirm that the data is back, be it packed in a different way than before.
 The latest version 6 update now supports the new format to give you your trusted Huawei Health activity converter back.

 ----------